RaFeltrim/QA-Guide/en/00_Guia_QA.md

-00 — Guia do QA
+# 00 — QA Guide

-Como navegar neste repositório
+How to navigate this repository

-1. Comece por este arquivo (`00_Guia_QA.md`) para entender o objetivo e a ordem de leitura.
+1. Start with this file (`00_Guia_QA.md`) to understand the purpose and reading order.
-2. Consulte `capitulos/` para os capítulos consolidados por nível.
+2. Check `capitulos/` for consolidated chapters by level.
-3. Utilize `modelos/` para templates reutilizáveis e `exemplos/` para snippets de código.
+3. Use `modelos/` for reusable templates and `exemplos/` for code snippets.

-Ordem sugerida de leitura
+Suggested reading order

 1. `capitulos/01_Fundamentos.md`
 2. `capitulos/02_Estagio.md`